Martin Lewis calls on UCAS to stop emailing ads for costly private 'student loans'

 Update 9 September: The UCAS chief executive has replied to Martin to say his letter will be considered by the UCAS Media Board.
 See below for the full update.

-His call comes after a number of people complained on social media to the University and College Admissions Service (UCAS) about an email which featured marketing from private lender Future Finance – a firm that provides loans of up to £60,000 to both undergraduate and postgraduate students.
+His call comes after a number of people complained on social media to the University and College Admissions Service (UCAS) about an email which featured marketing from private lender Future Finance – a firm that offers loans to both undergraduate and postgraduate students.

 Unlike Government-funded student loans, which currently have an interest rate of up to 5.4% and only require you to start repaying once you've graduated and are earning over £25,725 a year (rising to £26,575 on 6 April 2020), interest rates on Future Finance loans range from 8% up to 23.7%.